 Below is a list of medical humanities courses taught at Western Michigan University.
-The Medical Humanities Workgroup is in the process of developing an interdisciplinary minor that will draw from various of these courses; updates on the progress of the minor will be posted as they are available.
-The following departments are represented on the current list:
+The Medical Humanities Workgroup administers an interdisciplinary minor that draws from these courses:

 Anthropology | Biological Sciences | Blindness and Low Vision Studies | Communication | Family and Consumer Sciences | Finance | Gerontology | History | Holistics | Health, Physical Education, and Recreation | Interdisciplinary Health Services | Law | Medical Science | Music | Nursing | Occupational Therapy | Public Affairs and Administration | Philosophy | Psychology | Sociology | Social Work

 This course takes an Anthropological approach to the study of illness and healing and provides a broad introduction to the field of medical anthropology.
 Included in this course are discussions of the various anthropological approaches to understanding illness and disease, with a particular focus on the ways in which culture impacts on how illness is understood and experienced both cross-culturally and in the United States.
 Special areas of interest may include ethnomedicine, the intersection of biomedicine and other healing systems, the impacts of inequality on health and health care, and the study of biomedicine as a cultural system.